wat is user generated content

 user generated content permission

-(It is their content, after all.)
+(It is their own content on their social media posts, after all.)

-Drop a quick message to the original creator that goes something like this: “Hey!
+“Hey!
 I just saw your post using our hashtag, and I’d love to share with CLIENT’s audience.
 Would you mind if we re-posted?”

 Chances are, they’ll say yes - and you’re free to use their photos, videos and reviews to your heart’s content.

-Final thoughts on collecting UGC for your clients
+Final thoughts on collecting user-generated content